 Other goals include complete cataloging of the collection, improved collections care, and improving and expanding historical interpretation.

 Recent Successes and Current Challenges

-The Museum's Conservation and Restoration Shop is focused on a 1912-built wood coach that served on passenger trains between Vancouver and Spokane.
-This car is typical of wood coaches that operated across Washington State through the late 1940s.
-The $250,000 project is replacing the roof, repairing the carbody, and performing extensive interior rehabilitation and restoration.
-Substantial completion is planned for 2013 and will operate on the Museum's interpretive railway between North Bend and Snoqualmie Falls.
-The visiting public will be able to ride on board the completed car!
+The Museum has substantially completed rehabilitation of this 1912-built wood coach that served on passenger trains between Vancouver and Spokane.
+This car is typical of first class wood coaches that operated across Washington State through the late 1940s, and features a mahogany interior with maple flooring.
+The $250,000 project replaced the roof, repaired the carbody, and performed extensive interior rehabilitation and restoration.
+Work was completed in October 2014 and the coach now operates regularly on the Museum's interpretive railway between North Bend and Snoqualmie Falls where the public can travel on board.